About the Drama Program

 The courses for the 46-hour drama major include such subject areas as acting techniques, communication technology, pop culture, history of theater, stagecraft, acting for stage and screen, and directing.
 There is also a 21-hour drama minor available.

-View the course requirements and layout, course descriptions, a sample four-year plan, as well as learn more about the drama program at Spring Arbor University in the drama catalog, taken from the undergraduate catalog.
+View the course requirements and layout, course descriptions, a sample four-year plan, as well as learn more about the drama program at Spring Arbor University in the undergraduate catalog.

 The study of communication will help you develop useful skills in such fields as ministry, mass media, theatre, business, government and social services.
 Our program is particularly appropriate for positions involving public relations, broadcasting, corporate communication, public information management, employee communication, training and development, and print journalism.
 Visit our career development section.